JetBrains/Qodana/topics/about-clone-finder.md

 ### Helps to avoid the following problems

-[//]: # "sync with the blog post!"

-* Penalties for unlicensed use of third-party code
+* Penalties for the unlicensed use of third-party code
-* Excessive project maintenance costs
+* Excessive project maintenance costs due to overgrown codebases
-* Not fixing vulnerabilities in all instances of copied code.
+* Increased security risks because fixing detected vulnerabilities across all instances of the copied code can be difficult.

 ## Distribution